Tee Martin: USC

 In February 2012, Martin was hired as the wide receivers coach at the University of Southern California under head coach Lane Kiffin.
 He had been linked with jobs at both Alabama and Oregon previously.
 News of his hiring at USC was broken by a tweet by quarterback Matt Barkley.
 Martin replaced Ted Gilmore who left to take a job at the Oakland Raiders.
 On December 18, 2015, Martin was promoted to offensive coordinator for the Trojans under head coach Clay Helton.
 On December 27, 2018, after a 5–7 season, Martin became a casualty of a staff shakeup and was fired from the position.

 Tennessee

 On January 15, 2019, Martin joined the University of Tennessee, his alma mater, as their assistant head coach and wide receivers coach under head coach Jeremy Pruitt.

 Baltimore Ravens

 On February 6, 2021, Martin was hired by the Baltimore Ravens as their wide receivers coach under head coach John Harbaugh, replacing David Culley, who departed to become the head coach of the Houston Texans.

 On February 22, 2023, Martin was made quarterbacks coach, replacing James Urban.

+On February 4, 2026, it was announced that the Ravens would not be retaining Martin on their new coaching staff under new head coach Jesse Minter.

+LSU

+On March 18, 2026, Martin was hired to serve as an offensive analyst for the LSU Tigers.